 Geothermal Power plant

-Geothermal resources have been used as source for cooking and heating.
+Geothermal resources have been used as a source for cooking and heating.
 Today, geothermal power plants are producing over 8,200 megawatts of electricity that supplies over 60 million people in 21 countries.
 In a typical steam field, the geothermal reservoir rock consists of fractured greywacke and greenstone heated to a temperature of 460-480°F (237-250°C).
 The fractures are filled with superheated steam at pressures that, depending on location, can vary from 100 to 240 psig (7-16.5 Barg).
-This superheated steam is collected at the wellheads and sent to an electrical generating station that consists of a heat exchanger and a turbine and generator set.
+This superheated steam is collected at the wellheads and sent to an electrical generating station that consists of a heat exchanger, a turbine, and a generator set.
 Steam is typically delivered to the turbine at 70 psia and 300°F to 350°F, at a flow rate of approximately 890,000 lb. /hr.
 (400,000Kg/hr.) at maximum capacity.
-Because of high temperatures and varying pressures, measuring steam flow is with a volumetric flow meter is not accurate.
-More over volumetric flow meters are particularly sensitive to the formation of scaling and plugging.
-The best known solution to measure steam flow in this application is the SmartMeasurement™’s ALVT-Mass vortex flow meters with integral temperature and pressure compensation.
-The ALVT-Mass vortex flow meter improves accuracy and reliability with lower installed costs because there is no need to also install pressure and temperature devices as required with volumetric flow meters.
-Moreover the relatively small surface area of the ALVT-Mass vortex flow meters insertion style in big pipes eliminates the large pressure drop associated other flow meters.
-The ALVT-Mass vortex flow meter sensors small surface area also equalizes quickly with the surrounding steam temperature, thereby eliminating scaling due to temperature differentials.
-Learn more About ultrasonic water flow meter
+Because of high temperatures and varying pressures, measuring steam flow with a volumetric flow meter is not accurate.
+Moreover, volumetric flow meters are particularly sensitive to the formation of scaling and plugging.

 Advantages: